 I’ve been a seed-stage investor since 2010, focused on co-founding and/or supporting and investing in early-stage companies in the consumer space (or consumerized interfaces for enterprise).
 I am a product design and consumer-behavior obsessive, following a career as an entrepreneur (Behance), executive (Adobe), and a quick stint as a traditional VC at Benchmark (before becoming a Venture Partner).
 I support mission-driven teams that value design and are solving a problem by connecting and empowering people.

-Amino, Anchor, August, Blink Health, Contently, Earnest, eShares, FiftyThree, Flexport, Fundera, HyperScience, Lumi, MakeSpace, ManagedByQ, MoveWith, The Noun Project, Operator, Outdoor Voices, Paddle8 (acq), PartPic (acq), Periscope, Pinterest, Remix, Revue, Shyp, SkipTheDishes (acq), sweetgreen, TicTail, Thrive Market, Uber, Warby Parker, and several others in the early stages.
+Airtable, Amino, Anchor, August, Blink Health, Contently, Earnest (acq), eShares, FiftyThree, Flexport, Fundera, HyperScience, Lumi, MakeSpace, ManagedByQ, MoveWith, The Noun Project, Outdoor Voices, Paddle8 (acq), PartPic (acq), Periscope (acq), Pinterest, Remix, Revue, Shyp, SkipTheDishes (acq), sweetgreen, TicTail, Thrive Market, Uber, Warby Parker, and several others in the early stages.

 Key areas I focus on with teams in my portfolio: